hAbuMustafa/vividus/svelte/src/lib/components/Abbr.md

 ### Customize Transition

-By default the transition duration is `0.7` seconds, and the easing function is `ease-in-out`.
-You can customize these by passing in the `duration`, and `easing` props.
+You can customize the different parts of the transition.
+By default, the transition duration is `0.7` seconds, the easing function is `ease-in-out`, and the delay is `0` seconds.
+You can customize these by passing in the `duration`, `easing`, and `delay` props, respectively.

 ```svelte
 <Abbr title="[W]orld [H]ealth [O]rganization" duration="2" easing="ease-out" />